-This course makes reference to the Events, Hospitality, Leisure, Sport and Tourism November 2019 subject benchmark statements.
+This award is located at Level 6 of the OfS sector recognised standards and makes reference to the Events, Hospitality, Leisure, Sport and Tourism November 2019 subject benchmark statements.

 The Sport Benchmark statements include five subject areas which are stated as being 'broadly concerned with sport'.
 These areas relate to the: